aseyq/statistical_rethinking_spritz/README.md

 **1. Punctual Start and Stop:** We would start right at the determined time.
 We won't be able to wait for anyone to join or spend time on chit-chatting after the scheduled time.
 Similarly we would stop at the given time in order to not to discourage those who have a very limited time.
 But of course you can join late and catch-up by yourself.
 Moreover, of course and you can show up early for a little friendly chit-chat, or stay after the sessions.

 **2. No off-topic conversations:** With a friendly atmosphere, it is tempting to talk about other stuff or throw some jokes in to the material.
 (The videos contain a lot of them!)
-Moreover, I am sure the topics would trigger a lot of great ideas.
-But during the scheduled time, we should focus on the material during the session.
-After the session would be a proper time for off topic discussions.
+But during the scheduled time, we should focus on the material.
+After the session would the a proper time for an off-topic discussions.

 **3. Self-commitment:** It is all about commitment, but if you didn't have time to watch the relevant video or the chapter, of course you are welcomed for the session.
 But if you are asking a question, or clarification about the material, you are expected to have worked out on the question on your own before.

-**4. Have fun:** Even though we have to have a rigit structure, in the end its about fun.
+**4. Have fun:** Even though we have to have a rigid structure, in the end its about fun.
 And curiosity and learning is a part of fun.
 But you can enhance your intellectual fun with some food and drinks.

 ## Meeting Structure